3 Signs Your Streaming Accounts Have Been Hacked

 Strange shows are popping up

 Checking for unusual shows is one of the easiest ways to tell if your streaming account has been hacked, according to Fausto Oliveira, principal security architect at Acceptto.
 Most streaming services have a “continue watching” or “recently watched” list.
 If you see shows in one of these lists that you haven’t watched, this is a sign that someone else has access to your account.
 Share an account?
 Ask your friends or family if they possibly watched those shows.
 If not, your account may be compromised.
+(Change your settings immediately if you use any of these weak passwords.)

 There has been an unusual log-in attempt